17 Conclusion

 References

 Coles, Nicholas A, J Kiley Hamlin, Lauren L Sullivan, Timothy H Parker, and Drew Altschul.
 2022.
-“Build up Big-Team Science.”
+“Build Up Big-Team Science.”
 Nature Publishing Group.

 Frank, Michael C, Elika Bergelson, Christina Bergmann, Alejandrina Cristia, Caroline Floccia, Judit Gervain, J Kiley Hamlin, et al. 2017.
 “A Collaborative Approach to Infant Research: Promoting Reproducibility, Best Practices, and Theory-Building.”
 Infancy 22 (4): 421–35.

 Hardwicke, Tom E, Maya B Mathur, Kyle Earl MacDonald, Gustav Nilsonne, George Christopher Banks, Mallory Kidwell, Alicia Hofelich Mohr, et al. 2018.
 “Data Availability, Reusability, and Analytic Reproducibility: Evaluating the Impact of a Mandatory Open Data Policy at the Journal Cognition.”
+Royal Society Open Science 5. https://doi.org/10.1098/rsos.180448.

 Hardwicke, Tom E., Stylianos Serghiou, Perrine Janiaud, Valentin Danchev, Sophia Crüwell, Steven N. Goodman, and John P. A. Ioannidis.
 2020.
-“Calibrating the Scientific Ecosystem Through Meta-Research.”
+“Calibrating the Scientific Ecosystem through Meta-Research.”
 Annual Review of Statistics and Its Application 7 (1): 11–37. https://doi.org/10.1146/annurev-statistics-031219-041104.

 Klein, Richard A, Michelangelo Vianello, Fred Hasselman, Byron G Adams, Reginald B Adams Jr, Sinan Alper, Mark Aveyard, et al. 2018.
-“Many Labs 2: Investigating Variation in Replicability Across Samples and Settings.”
+“Many Labs 2: Investigating Variation in Replicability across Samples and Settings.”
 Advances in Methods and Practices in Psychological Science 1 (4): 443–90.

 Ma, Wei Ji, K Körding, and Daniel Goldreich.
 2022.
 Bayesian Models of Perception and Action: An Introduction. unpublished.

 McElreath, Richard.
 2018.
-Statistical Rethinking: A Bayesian Course with Examples in r and Stan.
-Chapman; Hall/CRC.
+Statistical Rethinking: A Bayesian Course with Examples in R and Stan.
+Chapman & Hall/CRC.

 Moshontz, Hannah, Lorne Campbell, Charles R Ebersole, Hans IJzerman, Heather L Urry, Patrick S Forscher, Jon E Grahe, et al. 2018.
 “The Psychological Science Accelerator: Advancing Psychology Through a Distributed Collaborative Network.”
 Advances in Methods and Practices in Psychological Science 1 (4): 501–15.